Aneesh-Maurya/Project-Management-Backend/README.md

 Or update .env with your MongoDB Atlas URI.

 5. Run Server
-npm run dev   # development mode
+npm start   # development mode

 Backend API will be live at → http://localhost:5000